 How to deep clean a doona

-Here are Nicole’s step-step-instructions for deep cleaning a doona in the bath (strip soaking).
+Here are Nicole’s step-by-step instructions for deep cleaning a doona in the bath (strip soaking).

 What you’ll need: